JLBegin/TPOBLabs/labJackStream/README.md

 ### Prerequisites

-It is obligatory to get the Anaconda distribution for python 3 since it has most of the required modules.
+It is obligatory to get the Anaconda distribution for python 3.x since it has most of the required modules.
+You can download it  [here](https://www.anaconda.com/download/).
 **To be able to use labJackStream, make sure to install the following packages through a command window: (power shell)**

 ```powershell